Hidden Triggers That Mimic Alcohol Cravings

 Medication Side Effects

-But physical states aren't the only issue—some chemical signals can also confuse us.
+Physical states aren’t the only issue, chemical signals can also confuse us.

 Medications are another hidden factor.